 When I am overwhelmed with work and life, I want to jump in as quickly as possible and tackle things.
 Who has time to plan?
 Resist that temptation.
-Take a breath, and take the time to plan.
+Take a breath, and take a few minutes to plan and organize your time.
 Would you build a house without first drafting a plan?
 Of course not.
 Take the same approach to your day and your life.
 You actually save time when you make a good and thoughtful plan.
 And when you take five minutes to meditate before you plan, your planning will go more smoothly and efficiently.
 Meditation will clear your mind of the noise and allow you to breathe, slow down, and think.

 How to Approach Your Time

 1. Plan everything and put it on the calendar

 Plan on a yearly, weekly, daily, and by project basis.
 Keep one calendar with everything on it — work deadlines and appointments, family obligations, and personal items (like exercise) — and sync it to all your devices.

 My friend Vanessa Price, who is a solo attorney in Southaven, Mississippi, works about 50 hours a week.
 She is married to a lawyer and has two school-age children.
 For her, the only way she can manage work, life, and family is by sitting down every Sunday with her husband and kids to plan the week.
 “We lay out all items on the calendar: kids’ activities, soccer, baseball games, driving the kids, gym classes, work stuff, everything,” she says.

 Like my friend, I put everything in my Google calendar, which I can access on all my devices (work laptop and phone, personal laptop and phone, and any other device with internet).
 I follow the calendar.
 This is especially important when it comes to exercising.
 I can always find a reason not to work out, but if I have my workout scheduled in the calendar, including the distance I plan to run or the time that my tennis clinic starts, then I’m much less likely to blow it off.